SyahrulBhudiF/modelAPI/README.md

 # AI Model Serving API

-FastAPI-based stateless inference service untuk serving multiple AI models dengan input video.
+FastAPI-based stateless inference service untuk serving multiple AI models with input video.

-> **Note:** Ini adalah template.
-Sesuaikan dependencies di `pyproject.toml` dengan kebutuhan model Anda.
-Hapus library yang tidak digunakan (misalnya `dlib` jika tidak perlu face detection).
+> **Note:** This is a template.
+Adjust the dependencies in `pyproject.toml` according to your model’s requirements.
+Remove any libraries that are not needed (for example, `dlib` if face detection is not required).

 ## Features

 - **Multi-Model Support** - Register multiple models dengan handler berbeda
 - **Stateless Design** - Tidak ada database, session, atau server-side state
 - **Bearer Token Auth** - Simple static token authentication
-- **Video Processing** - Support preprocessing video untuk model berbasis video
+- **Video Processing** - Support preprocessing video

 ## Quick Start